Last updated on October 26th, 2018 at 11:42 am

 Yes very tired but I would never stop smiling at anybody, even the usual street touter that in some countries may never stop.
 It’s all good we are on holiday.

 The smile takes you a long way.
 Enjoy yourself and make fun of yourself

 Yes, these are the hours when you will get the best results:

-Try new photographic technique during your trip.
-Shooting moving objects for example is a great way to give an idea of movement.
-Spanning is another way.
+Try new photographic techniques during your trip.
+Shooting moving objects, for example, is a great way to give an idea of movement.
+Panning is another way.

 It’s all about leaving a recollection to the locals, it does not happen every day and you will make the life easier to the next photographer, although you are raising the local expectations LOL

 You see somebody’s famous photo and you ask yourself, wow, how did he/she make that photo with the subjects just there in the right moment?

-Paying does not always mean giving cash, although sometime locals do ask that, it may mean also buying drinks, food or other things to break the ice, have a chat and most probably taking a photo.
+Paying does not always mean giving cash, although sometimes locals do ask that, it may mean also buying drinks, food or other things to break the ice, have a chat and most probably taking a photo.